 Collection of Interstitial or Pore Water Samples

 The ASTM reference below identifies interstitial water or pore water as the “water occupying the space between sediment…particles.”
-It “is often isolated to provide either a matrix for toxicity testing or an indication of the concentration and partitioning of contaminants with a sediment matrix.”
+It “is often isolated to provide either a matrix for toxicity testing or an indication of the concentration and partitioning of contaminants within a sediment matrix.”

 See Standard Guide for Collection, Storage, Characterization and Manipulation of Sediments for Toxicological Testing and for Selection of Samplers Used to Collect Benthic Invertebrates, ASTM E1391 (ASTM International).
 Collect pore water using available technology that will preserve the integrity of the analytes of interest during collection.
 Pore water may be extracted in the laboratory from field-collected sediments.
 Consult the detailed discussion in the ASTM guidance for further recommended information, if pore water is to be extracted and analyzed as part of the sampling design.
-Use of pore water wells (e.g., shallow PVC wells) or pore water equilibrators (e.g., Plexiglas plates with built-in wells or other appropriate construction) is also acceptable.
+Use of pore water wells (e.g., shallow PVC wells) or pore water equilibrators (e.g., Plexiglas plates with built-in wells or other appropriate construction) for in situ collection of pore water is also acceptable.

 Collect adequate amounts of sample in the field to obtain desired quantities of pore water for testing.
 Sandy sediments retain less water than fine sediments do; thus, the substrate type will dictate the amount of additional sample needed.
 In all cases, consult the laboratory conducting the analyses to provide estimates of the amount of sediment necessary to obtain the desired quantity of pore water.